 The comfort loop isn't a character flaw.
 It's your brain doing exactly what it evolved to do — conserve energy and avoid uncertainty.

-Why Streaming Makes It Worse
+Why Does Streaming Make It Worse?

 Streaming platforms actively reinforce the comfort loop.
 Their algorithms track what you watch and serve you more of the same.
 Finished a thriller?
 Here are twenty more thrillers.
 Binged a sitcom?
 The homepage is now wall-to-wall sitcoms.